diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 In your working project, click the workflow to open it in _Run_ mode.
 Look through the workflow to make sure all instances and inputs are configured correctly.

 The following are good to check as they tend to be misconfigured:
-1. Under the "Unzip Track Reads" stage, the instance type should be set to `mem4_ssd1_x128`
+1. Under the "Unzip Track Reads" stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of slack.

 Before configuring the workflow, it is good practice to create an editable copy of the workflow in case anything is misconfigured or needs to be re-run.
 This can be done by selecting `Workflow Actions` and then selecting the `Save as template` action.
 This will take you to a copy of the workflow that can be modified.
 Workflows are automatically saved if any changes are made.
 Return the the `Run Analysis...` screen by clicking the `Start Analysis`